Last Chance for Animals

 Bull Being Trained

-Bullfighting traning farm
+Bullfighting training farm

 Bull Tethered During Transport